-For this award mechanism, direct costs may be requested for (not all-inclusive):
+For this award mechanism, direct costs may be requested for travel including:

-• Travel in support of multidisciplinary collaborations.

-• Travel costs for one investigator to travel to one scientific/technical meeting per year.
-The intent of travel costs to scientific/technical meetings is to present project information or disseminate project results from the FY24 ALSRP Pilot Clinical Trial Award.
+- Travel in support of multidisciplinary collaborations. - Travel costs for one investigator to travel to one scientific/technical meeting per year.
+The intent of travel costs to scientific/technical meetings is to present project information or disseminate project results from/of the OCRP Clinical Trial Award.